-If you're a first-generation college student at Emory, we'd like to hear your story!
+If you're a First-Generation College Student at Emory, identify as a Black Student, or a Latinx Student, we'd like to hear your story!

 This project is inspired by a similar initiative by the University of Northern Colorado (UNC) Libraries.
 Below, you can watch a video of UNC students discussing their experience being first-gen.

 What will I talk about in the video?

-We'll give you a list of questions that can help you get started talking about your experience.
-But, we encourage you to talk about anything that interests, troubles, excites, or inspires you about the first generation student experience.
+We'll give you a list of questions to get you to started.
+But, we encourage you to talk about anything that interests, troubles, excites, or inspires you.
 This is your video legacy, so have fun with it!

 Where will I record the video?

-To make sure that the video is of high quality and can be preserved for future generations, we ask that you record your video in the Student Studio on the first floor of the library.
+To make sure that the video is of high quality and can be preserved for future generations, we ask that you record your video in the Student Studio on the first floor of the library, room 118.

 When can I record my video?

 You can sign up for a time slot to record your video here.
-A member of our staff will meet you at the Student Studio to help you record.
+A member of our staff will confirm the appointment through email, and meet you at the Student Studio to record your video.

 How long will the video be?